-Trimming boxwoods in spring before they begin to flush will remove old winter color and any burned tips.
+Trimming in spring before they begin to flush will remove old, yellowing leaves of boxwood often caused by winter weather.
 Trimming at this time of year ensures new growth will appear soon and stimulates it, too.
-‘Doing so in this time frame also minimizes the risk of the plant being affected by diseases,’ says expert Charles King Sadler in a tutorial for the European Boxwood & Topiary Society (opens in new tab) (EBTS).
+‘Doing so in this time frame also minimizes the risk of the plant being affected by diseases,’ says expert Charles King Sadler in a tutorial for the European Boxwood & Topiary Society (EBTS).

 Later trimming for boxwood bushes

 If you want to shape boxwood because you’re growing it as topiary, mature plants can be trimmed after the spring flush.
 Be mindful, however, that the growth that results could be damaged by early frosts.

 When to trim boxwoods according to their age